neuromat/smallest_maximizer_criterion/README.md

 }
 ```

-This implementation was produced as part of the activities of FAPESP Research, Innovation and Dissemination Center for Neuromathematics (grant # 2020/04807-0, S.Paulo Research Foundation).
+## Running tests

+Run `pytest -s`

 ## License

 * The code in this repository is licensed under [GNU General Public License v3.0](LICENSE)

+## Acknowledgement

+This implementation was produced as part of the activities of FAPESP Research, Innovation and Dissemination Center for Neuromathematics (grant # 2020/04807-0, S.Paulo Research Foundation).

 Universidade de São Paulo